ReCreateJS/rfcs/README.md

 * Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.
-* Eventually, the core eam will decide whether the RFC is a candidate for inclusion in CreateJS.
+* Eventually, the core team will decide whether the RFC is a candidate for inclusion in CreateJS.
 * ...